paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-015-caribbean-basin-economic-recovery.md

 (4) Notwithstanding [section 1311 of this title](./chapter-004-tariff-act-of-1930.md#section-1311), the products of a beneficiary country which are imported directly from any beneficiary country into Puerto Rico may be entered under bond for processing or use in manufacturing in Puerto Rico.
 No duty shall be imposed on the withdrawal from warehouse of the product of such processing or manufacturing if, at the time of such withdrawal, such product meets the requirements of paragraph (1)(B).

-(5) The duty-free treatment provided under this chapter shall apply to an article (other than an article listed in subsection (b) of this section) which is the growth, product, or manufacture of the Commonwealth of Puerto Rico if—
+(5) The duty-free treatment provided under this chapter shall apply to an article (other than an article listed in subsection (b)) which is the growth, product, or manufacture of the Commonwealth of Puerto Rico if—

   (A) the article is imported directly from the beneficiary country into the customs territory of the United States,